stfc/PSyclone/doc/user_guide/dynamo0p3.rst

        arg_type(GH_OPERATOR, GH_READ, ...)                             &
        /)

-.. note:: In the Dynamo 0.3 API only :ref:`dynamo0.3-built-ins` are permitted
+.. note:: In the Dynamo0.3 API only :ref:`dynamo0.3-built-ins` are permitted
           to write to scalar arguments (and hence perform reductions).
           Furthermore, this permission is currently restricted to real scalars (``GH_REAL``) as the LFRic infrastructure does not